-There are no current requirements for Charbon to monitor dust under EPL 528, however, Schedule 3, Condition 19 of PA 08\0211 requires that the air pollution generated by the development does not exceed the criteria listed in Table 12, and Schedule 3, Condition 22 of PA 08\0211 requires High Volume Air Sampler (HVAS) and depositional dust monitoring.
+There are no current limits under EPL 528 for dust levels produced by Charbon.
+However, Schedule 3, Condition 19 of PA 08_0211 requires that the air pollution generated by the development does not exceed the criteria listed in Table 13.
+Schedule 3, Condition 22 of PA 08_0211 requires High Volume Air Sampler (HVAS) and depositional dust monitoring.

-PA 08\0211 limits are adopted as the impact assessment criteria in the Air Quality Management Plan and are the same as the impact assessment criteria in the EPA's Approved Methods and Guidance for the Modelling and Assessment of Air Pollutants in NSW.
+PA 08_0211 limits are adopted as the impact assessment criteria in the Air Quality Management Plan (AQMP) and are the same as the impact assessment criteria in the EPA's Approved Methods and Guidance for the Modelling and Assessment of Air Pollutants in NSW.